holuwateemeeleyin/simple-ecommerce/README.md

    ```

 ## CI/CD Pipeline
-This project is equipped with a GitHub Actions CI pipeline (`ci-pipeline.yml`) that triggers on pull requests to the `main` or `staging` branches.
+This project is equipped with GitHub Actions workflows for both CI and CD:
+- **CI Pipeline (`ci-pipeline.yml`)**: Triggers on pull requests to the `main` or `staging` branches.
 It checks out the code, sets up Node.js, installs dependencies, and runs the configured tests.
+- **CD Pipeline (`cd-pipeline.yml`)**: Triggers on pushes to the `staging` branch or when published.
+It runs the automated tests, builds the Docker image, and explicitly pushes the latest image container to Docker Hub securely relying on GitHub Secrets.

 ## Data Visualization